A S/PDIF Free Space Digital Audio Optical Link

 but stable transmission distances of over 100' are achievable.
 A stable link at S/PDIF rates of up to 96 kHz with transmitter collimation operating over a distance of 107', using a red LED was verified

 with a maximum receiver output level of 450mVpeak.
-Allowing for non-optimized alignment or drift, an output level of 200mVpeak is easily achievable corresponding to an input optical power of ~ 1.5µW.
+Allowing for non-optimized alignment or drift, an output level of 200mVpeak is easily achievable corresponding to an input optical power of ~ 3µW.

-by about 1/4) with the SN ratio ~ 18.
-However in this case, the post-amp gain must be raised by x4 (from 50 to 200 in this case) to achieve the same S/PDIF level.
+by about 1/4) with the SN ratio still above 20.
+However in this case, the post-amp gain must be raised by x4 (from 25 to 100 in this case) to achieve the same S/PDIF level.

-For a post-amp bandwidth of ~ 10 MHz, the GBW required of the post-amp op-amp would be ~ 2 GHz.
-Alternately, two cascaded identical voltage amplifiers, each with a gain of 15 and bandwidth
+For a post-amp bandwidth of ~ 10 MHz, the GBW required of the post-amp op-amp would be ~ 1 GHz, for example the LT1226.

 The setup is shown below and uses 3 ordinary mirrors to conveniently extend the path.
 The mirrors and lenses are inexpensive and readily available from local dollar stores.
 The mirror mounts are